gorda/istio.io/content/en/docs/tasks/traffic-management/ingress/secure-ingress-mount/index.md

     This time the server performed client authentication successfully and you received the pretty teapot drawing again.

-## Configure a TLS ingress gateway for multiple hosts
+## Configure a TLS ingress gateway for multiple hosts{#configure-a-TLS-ingress-gateway-for-multiple-hosts}

 In this section you will configure an ingress gateway for multiple hosts, `httpbin.example.com` and `bookinfo.com`.
 The ingress gateway will present to clients a unique certificate corresponding to each requested server.